Historic and Haunted Hotel Conneaut

-I have stayed at Hotel Conneaut a few times myself with my paranormal research group.
+My name is Amber, and I have stayed at Hotel Conneaut a few times myself with my paranormal research group.
 From the moment I walked through the door, the hotel almost consumes you.
 You don’t remember that there is a world outside of it; it swallows you in.
 It’s like walking into another time and place.
 The Hotel has kept all its antique and classic features.
 From the moment of check-in, I remember feeling watched, almost studied.
 I felt followed as I went up to my third-floor room.
 Once there, I opened the door to an antique-looking bathroom on my left with dim lighting and a small room with vintage beds and linens.
 Photos of women in petticoats and dresses hung on the walls.
 There was a large wooden dresser with an antique hairbrush and mirror atop it.
-The room was absolutely freezing in the middle of the summertime.
-I remember wanting to open the window to let some heat in, but the window itself was stuck—kind of strange and worrisome due to the history of fires here.
+The room was freezing in the middle of the summertime.
+I remember wanting to open the window to let some heat in, but the window itself was stuck—strange and worrisome due to the history of fires here.
 Nevertheless, I unpacked my weekend bag and settled in as best I could.

 In the evening, we were due to start a hotel-wide investigation of the hotel, so I decided to walk the hotel alone to gather in the surroundings and get myself comfortable.
-Since this was my first time visiting, I didn’t know any of the histories of the hotel.
+Since this was my first time visiting, I didn’t know any of the hotel’s history.
 I like to go to a place and see what I can gather without any outside influence.
 I was on the third floor when I saw smoke floating in the hallway.
-I could smell the smoke as well, it was a strange experience, and I decided to tell hotel staff since the clouds started to become larger as I wandered the hallway.
+I could smell the smoke as well, it was a strange experience, and I decided to tell hotel staff since the clouds started to become more prominent as I wandered the hallway.
 At this time, the hotel was not open for business, and my group and I were the only visitors there.
 I hurried downstairs to the check-in desk, thinking that a fire had started in the hotel.
 When I brought it up to the hotel staff, they weren’t surprised.
 They said it happens all the time and told me of the fire that occurred here back in 1943.

-Later that night, we were amid our investigation when we were all gathered in one of the guest rooms.
+Later that night, we were amid our investigation when we were gathered in one of the guest rooms.
 I had a device recording audio as we asked a series of questions.
-While we didn’t have any paranormal experiences during that time, afterward when I listened to the playback of the audio I had captured, I heard a child’s giggle, followed by a loud ‘mommy, mommy’ in the hallway.
-The youngest person at the hotel at the time was 22 and completely silent during the recording.
+While we didn’t have any paranormal experiences during that time, afterward, when I listened to the playback of the audio I had captured, I heard a child’s giggle, followed by a loud ‘mommy, mommy’ in the hallway.
+The youngest person at the hotel at the time was 22 and utterly silent during the recording.
 None of us had heard this disembodied voice when we sat in the room, and we were all thoroughly spooked by it.
 At one point in the night, I was alone at the bar next to the Ballroom.
 The team had set up cameras facing the back of the bar, which we were genuinely thankful for because I saw one of the bar’s cabinets open and close on its own multiple times as I sat there in silence.
 It was almost as if a ghastly bartender was trying to serve me.

 Others also reported unexplained happenings in the group.
 While recording on a few personal phones, one team member recorded a spirit saying her name repeatedly.
 How did the spirits here know who she was?
 Were they listening to our conversations?
 Another instance of paranormal phenomena included feelings of dizziness on the stairs in the hotel and nausea around certain rooms.

 Have you ever stayed at the haunted Hotel Conneaut?
 Will you after reading this article?
 We’d recommend heading there in the heat of the summer, as the hotel is almost always a bit chilly due to its plethora of spirit residents!
-For more paranormal Pennsylvania phenomenon, check out our Top 10 List!
+For more paranormal Pennsylvania phenomena, check out our Top 10 List!

 Featured Image Courtesy of Wikimedia Commons